• Skip to primary navigation

 Vegetarian white bean chili is a hearty and savory one pot recipe that comes together in less than 30 minutes.
 Loaded with two types of beans, and seasoned with green chiles, ground cumin, and garlic, this easy chili recipe is the perfect healthy comfort food for a busy weeknight or game day.

-bowl of vegetarian white bean chili garnished with fresh cilantro, avocado, and sliced jalapenos.
+bowl of white veggie chili garnished with fresh cilantro, avocado, and sliced jalapenos.

-We use canned beans for convenience, and after just 20 minutes on the stovetop, you have a pot of savory, spicy, and slightly creamy goodness just waiting to be paired with fluffy sourdough cornbread or buttermilk maple biscuits.
+We use canned beans for convenience, and after just 20 minutes on the stovetop, you have a pot of savory, spicy, and slightly creamy goodness just waiting to be paired with cornbread or biscuits.

 Serve it on game day or meal-prep for an upcoming busy week!